 Despite feeling pretty crappy, two awesome things did come out of these weeks of desperation:

 - I found this awesome place to work on freelance stuff near where I live – an old cinema called The Phoenix;

 - I wrote this hilarious GIF piece about finding work after travelling

 I had a bit of a health scare

 At some point in November, I lost partial vision in my left eye.
 It started with one blind spot in the centre, which has now increased to two.
 Luckily, I was referred to Moorfield’s Eye Hospital.
 Yeah, London has a hospital just for your eyes, with an emergency room and everything.
 Mind-blowing.

 I got a lot of tests done and saw a lot of specialists.
 Right now, they are 95% sure that I had an infection or virus that caused inflammation of one of the layers of my retina.
 It should resolve itself in a couple of months.

 I’m sure that no British person would say this, but thank goodness for the NHS.
 I was able to see about four specialists and have a few very expensive tests done – and I didn’t pay a thing.
 I’m actually still expecting a bill to arrive any moment now.

 Then, things started looking up (no pun intended)

-I had signed up to attend World Travel Market at the beginning of November but I couldn’t even bring myself to go out that week.
+I had signed up to attend the World Travel Market at the beginning of November but I couldn’t even bring myself to go out that week.
 I spent the days at home desperately applying for jobs and feeling extremely sorry for myself.
-I was also feeling a lot of pressure to get on my feet and into my own flat – not from anyone else, Tom’s family has been nothing but welcoming, but from myself.
+I was also feeling a lot of pressure to get on my feet and into my own flat.
+The pressure wasn’t from anyone else – Tom’s family has been nothing but welcoming – but from myself.